mehersam/TASBEFlowAnalytics/README.md

   We have provided detailed tutorials in order to help users easily use the TASBE package

-  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/GettingStarted"> Getting Started </a>
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/blob/gh-pages/docs/GettingStarted/tasbe-getting-started-tutorial.pdf">Getting Started </a>
   * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/FlowCytometryDocumentation"> What is Flow Cytometry? </a>
-  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/ColorModelTutorial"> Creating and Understanding a Color Model </a>
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/ColorModelTutorial/tasbe-color-model.pdf"> Creating and Understanding a Color Model </a>
   * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/BatchAnalysisTutorial"> Performing a Batch Analysis </a>
   * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/Example%20Files"> Example Files </a>